Make-School-Courses/Entrepreneurship-2/README.md

 In order to pass this course, you must

 1. Have fewer than 2 unexcused absences.
-1. Completed a passing startup pitch deck and recorded pitch video.
+1. Completed a passing startup pitch deck and recorded pitch video

 ## Ten Commandments of User Testing
 1. Thou shalt plan and do user testing often.